PierreMishra/weather-data-project/README.md

     <img src="images/api_swagger1.png">
 </p>

-To get JSON responses from our API, use the following endpoints
+To get JSON responses from our API, use the following endpoints:
 * `127.0.0.1:5000/weather` - To retrieve daily weather records
 * `127.0.0.1:5000/weather/stats` - To retrieve summarized weather records